Yokubjon-Sulaymonov/Yokubjon-Sulaymonov/README.md

 - 👋 Hi, I’m @Yokubjon-Sulaymonov
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Java based technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Spring Core, Boot, Data, Security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project which will push me to learn more
 - 📫 How to reach me yokubjonsulaymonov@gmail.com

 <!---